thefactorystack/ILA/GOVERNANCE.md

 - Introduction of new layers, rules, or naming conventions
 - Formation of new Working Groups
 - Significant changes to community governance
+- Changes that would make existing ILA-compliant implementations non-compliant

 **RFC Lifecycle:**